jon-chun/langchain-experiments/README.md

 ## Experiment #1: Download YouTube audio, transcript, vectorize and query via similiarity search

+This Langchain pipeline enables anyone to ask questions based upon content in a YouTube video.
+Users ask questions and answers are supplied based upon the semantically similiar content in the YouTube transcript.
+In addition, one or more timestamps are provided so the user can skip to parts of the video that contextualize the answers provided.

 STEPS:

 * Download YouTube audio as mp3 file